Rosa-sinensis/Covid-Tracing/README.md

 For the binary tree, dsw algorithm is used as the sorting algorithm

 Future Plan:
-- Keep the code much cleaner, segregating function into different subsection
+- Clean the code; segregating function into different subsection
 - Adding new features, especially the ones highlighted in the ICBD part